Lac0rte/Lac0rte/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

-- 🧐 &nbsp; Exploring new technologies and developing software solutions.
 - 🎓 &nbsp; Studying Computer Science and Pentest.
 - 📕 &nbsp; Learning more about design and Artificial Intelligence.